India: Agra and Jaipur Extension

 We can also arrange a visit to a local art gallery or to the eclectic Crafts Museum.
 (The Crafts Museum is closed on Mondays.)

-After breakfast this morning, you’ll depart Delhi on a five-hour drive to Agra, home to the mystical Taj Mahal.
+After breakfast this morning, you’ll depart Delhi on a3.5 hour drive to Agra, home to the mystical Taj Mahal.

 Upon arrival, check into your hotel, a sprawling property surrounded by six acres of lush gardens, with spacious rooms overlooking the Taj Mahal.
 The hotel houses various restaurants that use local ingredients in preparing colorful regional favorites.